-Internal audit may provide, at the request of management, a consultancy service which evaluates the policies, procedures and operations put in place by management.
-A specific contingency should be made in the internal audit plan to allow for management requests and consultancy work.
-The Head of Risk Management and Audit (Chief Internal Auditor) must consider the effect on the opinion work before accepting consultancy work or management requests over and above the contingency allowed for in the internal audit plan.
-In the event that the proposed work may jeopardise the delivery of the internal audit opinion, the Head of Risk Management and Audit (Chief Internal Auditor) must advise the Section 151 Officer before commencing the work.
-The Head of Risk Management and Audit (Chief Internal Auditor) must consider how the consultancy work contributes towards the overall opinion.
+Internal Audit may provide, at the request of management, a consultancy service which evaluates the policies, procedures and operations put in place by management.
+A specific contingency should be made in the Internal Audit Plan to allow for management requests and consultancy work.
+The Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) must consider the effect on the opinion work before accepting consultancy work or management requests over and above the contingency allowed for in the Internal Audit Plan.
+In the event that the proposed work may jeopardise the delivery of the Audit Opinion, the Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) must advise the Section 151 Officer before commencing the work.
+The Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) must consider how the consultancy work contributes towards the overall opinion.